 West Fork above Rt.
 16, between the mouth of Crummies

-Creek and Rush Run, represents a 200 year family history
+Creek and Rush Run, represents an over 200 year family history

 The current home of Robert and Juanita Berdine is the